audrl1010/EasyMakePhotoPicker/README.md

 ## PhotoCollectionsView

-`PhotoCollectionsView` is a view that show a list of albums taken form photoLibrary.
+`PhotoCollectionsView` is a view that show a list of albums from photoLibrary.

 - [x] Custom Cell(PhotoCollection)
 - [x] Custom Layout